Saudi Arabia national cricket team: History

-International competition

 The international debut of the Saudi senior team came in the ACC Trophy in 2004, where they failed to progress beyond the first round.
 They again failed to go past the first round in 2006, but had the remarkable achievement of scoring 499 runs in 50 overs against Brunei.
 Earlier in the year they came fourth in the Middle East Cup.

 Arguably their greatest moment in international cricket to date came in the 2008 ACC Trophy Elite when they defeated the UAE by 29 runs, a team which has had previous One Day International experience.

 With the separation of the ACC Trophy into Elite and Challenge divisions, following their performance at the 2006 ACC Trophy Saudi Arabia they competed in the Elite division in the 2008 competition, in which they came 10th.
 This result relegated them to the 2009 ACC Trophy Challenge, in which they did not appear.
 They did, however, appear in the 2010 competition, in which they came 2nd and gained promotion back to the Elite division.

 Besides the 50 over format, Saudi Arabia have also played in the Twenty20 format of the game in the 2007 ACC Twenty20 Cup, in which they failed to progress beyond the group stage, and the 2009 ACC Twenty20 Cup, in which they came 8th.

-In 2017, 12th choice batsman and slow-ball extraordinaire, Arron Ward, joined the Coaching set-up as Skills Consultant to impart his "Marlow magic".
-Arron will accompany the national team for the forthcoming 2018 International Matches.